 Direct access to the essential sites of the city

 You have easy access to all of the capital's commercial arteries for shopping.
 The location of the hotel is ideal for walking and discovering all the beauties of Vincennes while being just a few minutes from the center of Paris.
 Close to the Floral Park, you will enjoy exploring all the treasures of the wood while walking.
 The hotel is located near the essential Floral Park, home to the Congress Center, the Pavillon Chênaie du Roy and their numerous salons and conferences.
 A stone's throw away, the Bois de Vincennes is the idyllic place to start or end your day with a jog.

 How to get from Orly Airport to the Veterinary School by car

-The route from Orly airport to the Maisons-Alfort Veterinary School takes only 25 minutes by private car so it can takes more than 1 hour with public transport.
-To get to your destination in a quarter of an hour, you simply have to take the A86 motorway.
-On the National Road, you have to drive 350 meters and continue straight on the Avenue de Paris.
-At more than 550 meters, the driver will turn right onto A106.
-Continuing for 3.2 km, the car will join A6b / E15 / E50 (Autoroute du Soleil).
-In less than 10 of road, the car already enters Paris.
-It is however necessary to leave the capital to take on the right E15 / E50 (Surrounding Avenue).
-It is only a few kilometers to enter Charenton-le-Pont.
-Continuing the journey, continue for 500 meters and enter Maisons-Alfort.
-At 100 meters on the right, the car will reach the Général Leclerc Avenue.
-In less than a minute, the driver will cross the National Route 19.
+The journey from Orly Airport to the Maisons-Alfort Veterinary School takes approximately 25 minutes by private car, but can take more than an hour using public transportation.
+To reach your destination in just about 25 minutes, you would typically take the A86 motorway.
+From the National Road, continue straight on Avenue de Paris for about 350 meters.
+After approximately 550 meters, take a right onto the A106.
+Continue for 3.2 km, until you reach the A6b / E15 / E50 (Autoroute du Soleil).
+After less than 10 km, you'll enter Paris.
+However, you will need to exit the capital and take the E15 / E50 (Surrounding Avenue) on the right.
+After just a few kilometers, you'll arrive in Charenton-le-Pont.
+Continue the journey for 500 meters and you'll arrive in Maisons-Alfort.
+After 100 meters on the right, you will reach Avenue Général Leclerc.
+In less than a minute, you will cross National Route 19.
 The Maisons-Alfort Veterinary School is just a few meters away.